netinvent/udev_monitor/README.md

 udev_monitor works with Linux udev and monitors it's events.
-Upon a specific event for a given device, it will execute an action.
+Upon a specific event for a given device (in VENDOR_ID:PRODUCT_ID format), it will execute an action.

 Setup:
 ```